anonymous6291/encryptor/console/README.md

 Encryptor-Console [options] --path path_to_the_file_or_folder --password mypassword

 Options :
 --encrypt , -e   Encryption mode.
-Default choice.
---decrypt , -d   Decryption mode.
+Default choice.\n --decrypt , -d   Decryption mode.
 --path , -p      Path to the file or folder.
 If path to folder is given then it performs operations recursively and concurrently.
 --threads , -t   Threads count in the range [1,10].
 Default value = [5].